NotableNinja/copy-to-notion-formula/README.md

 This extension adds a command to the command palette that will copy the selected text to the clipboard with Notion formula compatible formatting.
 This is useful for copying text from VS Code to a Notion formula.

+### How to Use

+Select some text in the editor, then run the `Copy to Notion` command from the command palette (`Ctrl + Shift + P` for Windows/Linux, `Cmd + Shift + P` for Mac).
+The selected text will be copied to the clipboard with Notion formula compatible formatting.

 ![Copy to Notion Example](copy-to-notion.gif)

 ## Release Notes